 What is a website title?

 A website title is a short phrase that appears at the top of a web browser window or tab, identifying the currently viewed web pages.
 A browser typically displays a website title alongside the favicon (the icon on the left of the tab), and in search results engines website titles appear as bold hyperlinked texts.
-As you create a website, consider your website title for your homepage, and any pages on your website.
+As you work on deciding how to make your website, consider your website title for your homepage, and any pages on your website.